ranfysvalle02/Interactive-RAG/blog.md

 * Improved accuracy and relevance of LLM responses
 * Flexible and versatile framework for building AI applications

-## The "Ingest Process"
+## The Ingest Process

-Why have a separate process to "ingest" your content into your vector database?
+Why have a separate process to ingest your content into your vector database?
 Using the magic of agents, we can easily add new content to the vector database.

 There are many types of databases that can store these embeddings, each with its own special uses.
 But for tasks involving GenAI applications, I recommend MongoDB.